Helmut Lachenmann: Composition

 in which the sound events are chosen and organized so that the manner in which they are generated is at least as important as the resultant acoustic qualities themselves.
 Consequently those qualities, such as timbre, volume, etc., do not produce sounds for their own sake, but describe or denote the concrete situation: listening, you hear the conditions under which a sound- or noise-action is carried out, you hear what materials and energies are involved and what resistance is encountered.

-His music is therefore primarily derived from the most basic of sounds, which through processes of amplification serve as the basis for extended works.
-His scores place enormous demands on performers, due to the plethora of techniques that he has invented for wind, brass and string instruments.